jmrile25/Latin-101/reading1.md

 (3) What case is terrae and what other noun is it working with?
 Terrae is in the Genitive case and it is working with the noun Filium. ✅ (4) What is the antecedent of hic?
-The antecedent of hic is Hercules. ❌
+The antecedent of hic is Hercules. ❌ The antecedent of hic is Antaeum.
 (5) What case is armis?
 Armis is in the Genitive case.❌
 (6) Explain the construction cum eo?